yugecin/scmcleoscripts/cleo/plhud/new/README.md

 * no need for a plugin anymore, just 1 cs file
 * runways stay on the screen longer, even if one end isn't visible
 * better performance
+* shows even when the HUD is hidden

 ![preview](pic.png)